 The Criminal Law Group at Queen’s is deeply committed to supporting those interested in the vital work of practice and scholarship in the criminal law field.
 At Queen’s Law, you can learn from and work with some of Canada’s best legal minds on subjects including police powers, the law of evidence, international criminal law, the philosophy of criminal law, sentencing, prison law and restorative justice.

-Benjamin Ewing teaches criminal law and criminal law theory.
+Benjamin Ewing teaches criminal law, criminal procedure, and criminal law theory.
 After studying law at Yale, he earned his doctorate in politics at Princeton with a focus on political theory.
 Ewing is especially interested in the ways in which criminal justice is a subfield of political philosophy and not merely applied moral theory.
 He has written about such issues as the political legitimacy of retribution, the significance at sentencing of factors including a defendant’s unfairly disadvantaged background and prior convictions, and the normative structure of mitigation as distinct from justification and excuse.

 Lisa M. Kelly teaches criminal law, evidence, and sexual and reproductive justice.
 She studied history and political science at the University of British Columbia and is a graduate of the University of Toronto, Faculty of Law and Harvard Law School.
 Lisa clerked for Justice Rothstein at the Supreme Court of Canada.
 Before joining Queen’s, she held a postdoctoral fellowship at Columbia Law School and the Center for Reproductive Rights in New York City.
 Lisa’s research lies at the intersection of criminal law and family law, with a focus on the historical and contemporary legal regulation of sex, reproduction, and family life.
 She is currently leading a SSHRC-funded project on policing in Canadian public schools.